UniFi G6 Bullet vs Pro Bullet vs PTZ: Business Camera Guide (February 2026)

 AI Series Considerations

 The AI Pro ($499) provides 3x optical zoom compared to the G6 Pro Bullet's 2.36x zoom.
-However, the real differentiator isn't the $20 price gap—it's the sensor size.
-The G6 Pro Bullet's massive 1/1.2" sensor outperforms the AI Pro's 1/1.8" sensor in low-light conditions.
-The AI Pro wins for license plate reading (LPR) due to its higher zoom and specialized AI, but the G6 Pro Bullet wins for general night surveillance in poorly lit areas.
+The more meaningful difference, however, is sensor size: the G6 Pro Bullet's 1/1.2" sensor outperforms the AI Pro's 1/1.8" sensor in low-light conditions.
+The AI Pro is the better choice for license plate reading (LPR) due to its higher zoom and specialized AI; the G6 Pro Bullet is stronger for general night surveillance in poorly lit areas.

 For most business applications requiring both optical zoom and reliable night vision, the G6 Pro Bullet provides stronger ROI.